spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 You can develop the source application by following the steps listed below.

 **TODO - Add actuator dependency**

-Either visit the [Spring Initialzr site](https://start.spring.io/) and follow the instructions below or [download the initialzr generated project directly](https://start.spring.io/starter.zip?fakeusernameremembered=&fakepasswordremembered=&type=maven-project&language=java&bootVersion=2.1.4.RELEASE&baseDir=usage-detail-sender&groupId=io.spring.dataflow.sample&artifactId=usage-detail-sender&name=usage-detail-sender&description=Demo+project+for+Spring+Boot&packageName=io.spring.dataflow.sample.usagedetailsender&packaging=jar&javaVersion=1.8&inputSearch=&style=kafka&style=cloud-stream)
+Either visit the [Spring Initialzr site](https://start.spring.io/) and follow the instructions below or [download the initialzr generated project directly](https://start.spring.io/starter.zip?fakeusernameremembered=&fakepasswordremembered=&type=maven-project&language=java&bootVersion=2.1.4.RELEASE&baseDir=usage-detail-sender-kafka&groupId=io.spring.dataflow.sample&artifactId=usage-detail-sender-kafka&name=usage-detail-sender-kafka&description=Demo+project+for+Spring+Boot&packageName=io.spring.dataflow.sample.usagedetailsender&packaging=jar&javaVersion=1.8&inputSearch=&style=kafka&style=cloud-stream)

-1. Create a new Maven project with a Group name of `io.spring.dataflow.sample` and an Artifact name of `usage-detail-sender`.
+1. Create a new Maven project with a Group name of `io.spring.dataflow.sample` and an Artifact name of `usage-detail-sender-kafka`.
 1. In the Dependencies text box, type `Kafka` to select the Kafka binder dependency.
 1. In the Dependencies text box, type `Cloud Stream` to select the Spring Cloud Stream dependency.
 1. Click the Generate Project button.

-Now you should `unzip` the `usage-detail-sender.zip` file and import the project into your favorite IDE.
+Now you should `unzip` the `usage-detail-sender-kafka.zip` file and import the project into your favorite IDE.

 #### Business Logic